How to Write Expressively and Adapt It to Your Novels

 4. This is for you only and not a letter.
 Write for yourself.
 You may wish to conceal it or destroy it later.

-5. If you get in too deep into the writing, observe the flip-out rule, or it might push over the edge.
-Stop writing, if you can't write about certain traumatic events. if you go in-depth into your writing and can't write about a sore spot.
+5. If you get in too deep in the writing, observe the flip-out rule, or it might push you over the edge.
+Stop writing, if you can't write about certain traumatic events or if you go in-depth into your writing and can't write about a sore spot.

 6. Within two hours of your session, this feeling of sadness or depression will subside on the first or second day.